devoldoak/revealjs-broadcast/README.md

   - **/c/Users/revealjs-builder/images**:/project-builder/assets/site/images
   ```

-  > For Windows Users configure your shared volumes starting /c/Users/revealjs-builder (/c/Users is the only folder which can be shared) (symlink doesn't work too)
+  > For Windows Users configure your shared volumes starting /c/Users/revealjs-builder (/c/Users is the only folder which can be shared) (symlink doesn't work too).
+So you have to move your slides and images folder to a subdirectory of C:\Users and configure it inside yml file.

   > For Linux/Unix Users path can be relative